By Cheng Hang, United States

 I Stepped Onto the Path of Believing in God

 I believed in Bodhisattva with my mother when I was very young.
 After marriage, my husband suffered from depression, which always threw the whole family into confusion.
 At that time, I thought it was no use believing in Bodhisattva or Buddha.
 I was in a bad mood all the time.
 Later, I met an old auntie persuading me to believe in the.
 The auntie told me that the Lord Jesus is the true God who can not only create the heavens and earth and all things, but also can bring the dead back to life and transfigure the living.
 I was moved by her words.
 I expected that the Lord would be my ever-present help and my support after I believed in Him.
-So I had great drive to .
+So I had great drive to believe in God.
 Every weekend I went to the church to have meetings with the auntie, and I didn’t want to miss even once.

 I Was Baptized Into Christ